lerndevops/labs/terraform/aws/README.md

 ## AWS Setup for Terraform

+> prerequisites

 * Need an AWS Account ( can be free tier )

 * Create an IAM Admin User

 ## AWS Setup creds (access key & Secret Key)

-> there are multiple ways we can provide the credentials with which we get authenticated to AWS APIs using the IAM User
+> `there are multiple ways we can provide the credentials with which we get authenticated to AWS APIs using the IAM User`

 * ***provide in main terrform configuration file along with resource configuration***
 ```